Khan/wonder-blocks/packages/wonder-blocks-button/components/button.md

 Buttons can have an `href` or an `onClick` handler or both.

 Being able to use both is necessary to support marking conversions in A/B tests.
+There is however no built-in facility for doing A/B testing in `wonder-blocks` itself.
 ```jsx
 const {View} = require("@khanacademy/wonder-blocks-core");
 const {StyleSheet} = require("aphrodite");